nwg/racket-wiki/SoC-Ideas-2016.md

 * Difficulty: how hard is the project, beginner, intermediate, expert
 * Possible mentor: each projects needs at least one possible mentor.
 * Other: any other notes.
 Use this space to outline project details, if any.

+---

+### Better Syntax Analysis for DrRacket ###
+* Summary: DrRacket comes with a built-in online syntax analysis tool called "Check Syntax."
+  This tool macro expands the user's program in the background and reports syntactic errors (e.g., a program with parse errors or with misuses of forms like `if` or `cond`) as they come up.
+  This project aims to augment Check Syntax with more diagnostic information such as warning the user about unused definitions, missing `provide` declarations, or calling a function with the wrong number of arguments.
+This will require the use of some simple static analyses.
+* Expected results: An expanded Check Syntax in DrRacket that will report more diagnostic information.
+* Requirements: functional programming, GUI programming, knowledge of static analysis would help.
+* Difficulty: beginner to intermediate, depending on how much analysis is done.
+* Possible mentors: Robby Findler
+* Other: John Clement's [No-Brainer](http://planet.racket-lang.org/display.ss?package=no-brainer.plt&owner=clements) tool may be a good starting point.